eddylj/OpenGL-Graphics-Project/README.md

 - Will characters traverse and view it in a particular way?
 - How will it need to be rendered to be useful and visible to a player?

-### 2. Advanced Lighting (10%)
+### 2. Advanced Lighting _(15%)_

 2a.
 Blinn-Phong (5%).
 Implement Blinn Phong Lighting as the algorithm for calculating light intensity in fragments.

 2b.
-HDR (5%).
+HDR _(10%)_.
 Implement High Dynamic Range Lighting, rendering the scene to a frame buffer that can hold high dynamic range, then tone mapping back to Low Dynamic Range screen RGB colours.
 Higher marks awarded for more nuanced tone mapping than linear (must be documented).
 (Completing this component awards marks for 4a. also)

-### 3. Reflections (15%)
+### 3. Reflections _(25%)_

-3a.
-(5%) Environment mapped.
+3a. _(7.5%)_ Environment mapped.
 Implement at least one object with reflections to a premade cubemap like a skybox.

-3b.
-(5%) Realtime Cube Map.
+3b. _(7.5%)_ Realtime Cube Map.
 Implement the ability to create a cube map in realtime and have at least one object that reflects that map.
 (Completion of this component awards marks for 3a also)

-3c.
+_3c.
+(5%) In-world Camera/Magic Mirror.
+Render the scene from a camera to a texture that is then displayed somewhere else in the scene._

+3d.
 (5%) Planar Reflections.
-Implement a Reflective surface using a plane-based render camera.
-Partial marks awarded for a simple camera that is aimed to look in the reflected view direction.
-Full marks for a camera with perspective and near plane correction.
+Implement a Reflective surface using a plane-based render camera. _Full marks for a camera with perspective and near plane correction.
+(Completion of this component awards marks for 3c also)_

-### 4. Post Processing (20%)
+### 4. Post Processing _(25%)_
-4a.
-(2.5%) Simple colour change.
+4a. _(5%)_ Simple colour change.
 Render the scene to a frame buffer, then make some change to the colours before they are displayed on screen.
 (Completing 2b. awards marks for this component also)

-4b.
-(2.5%) Use of Kernels.
+4b. _(5%)_ Use of Kernels.
 Each pixel in the final display is a combination of multiple pixels from a framebuffer.

 4c.
 (5%) Technique using multiple intermediate framebuffers.
 Use of more than one (necessary) frame buffer for different processes resulting in a final framebuffer.